isomerpages/ura-ilsg-cms/_installations/Blumiwave.md

 Headquartered in Singapore, DP Design comprises a creative team of diverse talents, personalities and perspectives.
 Together, they have delivered and presented a preeminent international body of works since 1982.<br><br>

 Rooted in the belief that design has the capacity to uplift the human spirit, the interior design practice considers form, function and experience to create sustainable, memorable and meaningful places.
-In doing so, it synergises people, architecture and the ultimate purpose of the space.</p>
+In doing so, it synergises people, architecture and the ultimate purpose of the space.
 <br>
 <table style="width:100%">
 <thead><tr><th colspan="4"><p style="font-size: 17px; line-height: 20px">Presented by</p></th>